Gabriela Scherer

-Gabriela Scherer (born 1981 in Zurich, Switzerland) is a Swiss mezzo-soprano.
+Gabriela Scherer (born 1981 in Zurich, Switzerland) is a Swiss soprano and former mezzo-soprano.

 Birth and education

 Gabriela Scherer was born in 1981 in Zurich, Switzerland.
 She grew up in Switzerland where she was exposed to music at an early age.
 Having spent many years singing and learning music with the local choir she began her studies with Helen Keller (Smpv) in Zurich.

 Between 2002 and 2006, Gabriela continued her studies at the University of Mozarteum Salzburg with Prof. Horiana Branisteanu and Prof. KS Elizabeth Wilke.
 She attended courses from Prof. Claudia Eder and Denia Mazzola-Gavazzeni (Milan).

 Career

-During the year, the young mezzo-soprano worked as well with Prof. Irina Gavrilovici in Vienna and still works with Bernhard Gärtner in (Stuttgart).
-In addition intense co-operation with the Salzburger chamber soloists allowed her to take part in numerous concerts in Austria, Germany and Switzerland.
-As part of her studies she had already sung in opera productions of "Hoffmanns Erzählungen" from Jacques Offenbach, Engelbert Humperdinck "Hänsel und Gretel", "Momo" by Mark Lothar and Mozart's "Le nozze di Figaro".
-Furthermore, apart from her commitment to being a young mezzo-soprano, Gabriela applies herself to opera particularly the mass and oratories of Bach, Handel, Mozart and Haydn.

-At the beginning of 2005 she sang, in Switzerland, under the direction of Urs Stäuble and with the Württembergische Philharmonic Orchestra, in Le Laudi of Hermann Suter.